Dionicio3/melonDS-android/README.md

 # melonDS Android port
-This is a WIP Android frontend for the melonDS Android port.
-For the Android port of the emulator, check out https://github.com/rafaelvcaetano/melonDS-android-lib
+This includes a modified version of https://github.com/rafaelvcaetano/melonDS-android-lib to include changes from https://github.com/Arisotura/melonDS/tree/cart_refactor

 # What is working
 *  Device scanning for ROMS